dssg/mlforpublicpolicylab/08 - Overfitting, Leakage, and Issues in Deployment/README.md

 the reasons that things can go wrong in building models for real-world deployment.
-Issues like overfitting and leakage can threaten the external validity of your model even in the context of a stable world, but changes in policies and data collec- tion techniques pose considerable challenges as well.
+Issues like overfitting and leakage can threaten the external validity of your model even in the context of a stable world, but changes in policies and data collection techniques pose considerable challenges as well.

 Required Readings for Tuesday: